pablonudel/holbertonschool-simple_shell/README.md

 ![Header](https://raw.githubusercontent.com/pablonudel/holbertonschool-simple_shell/refs/heads/pablonudel/readme_header.jpg)

-# Holberton School Simple Shell
+# Holberton School - Simple Shell Project

 This program, made as a project for Holberton School, creates a basic command-line tool that allows users to interact with the operating system.
 It enables the execution of a limited set of built-in commands, as well as external programs, both interactively and in non-interactive modes.